 An OFW can be a member of Pag-IBIG Fund, since Pag-IBIG’s membership is not limited to Filipinos employed in the country.
 The signing of Republic Act 9679 or the Home Development Mutual Fund Law of 2009 enlarges the mandatory coverage of Pag-IBIG Fund.
 Now, OFWs and other individuals employed by foreign-based companies are required to register with the Fund as member.

 With the expansion of its membership coverage, Pag-IBIG is able to extend to all OFWs the similar benefits and privileges available only to Pag-IBIG members.
 OFWs, through Pag-IBIG, can now save for their family’s needs in the future and also acquire their own homes in the Philippines.
 Some of the benefits offered by Pag-IBIG Fund include housing, provident savings and short-term loans.
-Filipinos overseas can register at any Pag-IBIG Fund Desk or accredited collecting banks, or online through website.
+Filipinos overseas can register at any Pag-IBIG Fund Desk or accredited collecting banks, or online through their website.

 The Pag-IBIG Fund is a convenient and very useful savings system for all Filipino workers.
 Monthly contributions to the Fund can earn annual dividends which are credited to the member’s account.
 In addition, these savings are tax-free and government guaranteed, and shall remain in the member’s name even if the member transfers employment or gets unemployed.